PrivateSky/acl-magic/README.md

           return true;
           }
-      //you can add also other fancy checks, shortcuts, etc
-      //it is possible to use a negative rights approach by simple creating a "deny" concern and return false;
+      //you can add also other fancy checks, shortcuts, etc /*it is possible to use a negative rights approach by simple creating a "deny" concern and negate conditions in additional rule
+      */
+        return false;
       });